Booting a Cortex-M Microcontroller

 An example

-- Arm Cortex-M4 - a processor core from Arm
+- Arm Cortex-M4 - a 32-bit processor core aimed at microcontrollers

 - Use the